alyf-de/erpnext-zapier/README.md

 In ERPNext, go to `Setup > Integrations > OAuth Client` and click **New**.
 (You need to have the *System Manager* role.)

-To add a client for Zapier fill in the following details:
+To add a client for Zapier, fill in the following details:

 1. App Name: Zapier (or whatever you like)
 2. Redirect URIs: use the Redirect URI from the output above.